Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 Potential Remedies for Bulging Leg Veins and Varicose Veins

-Let’s go over some of the methods that might reduce the severity of your bulging leg veins or varicose veins.
+Here are some methods to reduce the severity of your bulging leg veins or varicose veins.

 1. Increase Your Level of Physical Activity

-Sitting or standing for long periods of time can put undue pressure on leg veins and worsen symptoms.
+Sitting or standing for long periods can put undue pressure on leg veins and worsen symptoms.

-Avoid this risk factor by getting up and moving around as often as you can.
+Avoid this risk factor by getting up and moving around as often as possible.
 There are several ways you can do this:

 - If you’re sitting down, try to stand up every 20 minutes and stretch your legs.

-- If you’re standing up, keep your knees slightly soft and shift your weight from one foot to the other every 10 minutes.
+- Keep your knees slightly soft if standing up, and shift your weight from one foot to the other every 10 minutes.

 - Take walking breaks whenever possible and walk around for at least 10 minutes during each break.

-- If you’re at a desk, try doing calf exercises as you sit.
+- If you’re at a desk, try doing calf exercises – such as heel raises – as you sit, or do a few minutes of core conditioning.

 2. Wear Compression Socks or Compression Leggings